farzana-moury/LoveBirdsApp/README.md

 # LoveBirds Wedding Planner

 LoveBirds is a simple and effective wedding planner that helps you conveniently plan your wedding!
 It is both an app and website but this repository deals with the app.
+Proudly made with Flutter.

 <img src="https://raw.githubusercontent.com/farzana-moury/LoveBirdsApp/a1b352cf52c32302bd54c40de298b29d65ef4f03/lovebirds.png?token=ARSZOSWVMRVAICL22MTHX6LC4FFTU" width="250">